malexsmith/3700_Assignment_1_dispersal/README.md

 BrowseSeqs(dna)

-# The code that follos will complete an alignment with gap opening and extending costs set high.
+# The code that follows will complete an alignment with gap opening and extending costs set high.
 This is because your DNA is codes for a protein (ie it has a job) and so gaps would result in your DNA  not making amino acids.

 DNA.no_trans.1 <- AlignSeqs(dna, gapOpening = c(-20, -10), gapExtension = c(-5, -1))